Networking the T41U5XBB and RP23CNC

-Ethernet is a great feature of the T41U5XBB and PicoCNC.
+Ethernet is a great feature of the T41U5XBB and RP23CNC.
 It is very easy to set up and use.
 Because the Ethernet interface uses transformers, the PCB is galvanically isolated from the Ethernet cable and is not a conduit for EMI.
 USB, on the other hand, is not isolated and EMI can be an issue.
+Also, Ethernet IP is a self correcting protocol.
+Any error packets will be rejected and resent.

 This procedure will allow you to connect to a router that dynamically assigns an IP address upon connection (DNS).
 Use this blog to connect directly to a PC via a static network connection.